gamblevore/speedie/Documentation/ErrorsAdvanced.md

 ## Advanced Error Handling

-Speedie's error-reporting system has some rarer used features, such as:
+Speedie's error-reporting system has some more advanced features:

 + Problems: These get printed like errors, but leave `stderr.ok` true.
 + Warnings: Also leaves `stderr.ok` true, but won't get auto-printed.
 (Call `stderr.printall` to see them.)